carolinetwyman/dynamicwine/README.md

 ![mongoDB logo](/images/200px-MongoDB_Logo.svg.png)
 ![nodejs logo](/images/200px-Node.js_logo.svg.png)

-## Special Gotchas of your projects (Problems you faced, unique elements of your project)
+## Problems we overcame
 ### Coding google maps, filters, CRUD operations, UI/UX, deploying to Heroku, mastering >100 Github commits, and  Passport.js authentication were each personal mountains.
 The group had to restart two separate times.
 On the bright side, each failure WAS accompanied by learning.

-## Technical Description of your project like- Installation, Setup, How to contribute.
+## Installation, Setup, and How to contribute.
 ### From the command line, type "git clone https://github.com/carolinetwyman/dynamicwine.git".
 Then type "npm install," and "npm start."
+### To contirbute, make a pull request to a new branch with a descriptive request, and we will review!

 ### To add wines, you have 3 options: 1) use our dummy list by typing "npm run seed."
 2) Alternatively, you can manually enter a wine list into scripts/seedDB.js followed by "npm run seed."
 3) Or enter them through the website, using the winefinder and clicking submit for each wine.